 The Graduate Program in Economic Development (GPED) is a professionally oriented Master’s program in economics preparing students for both domestic and international careers in economic development.
 The GPED is intended primarily for students seeking a terminal Master’s degree in economics with an interest in international development.
-The program also provides solid training in economic theory for student who plan to pursue Ph.D. study in Economics or a related field.
-The M.A degree in economics is conferred upon completion of all requirements.
+The program also provides solid training in economic theory for students who plan to pursue PhD study in Economics or a related field.
+The MA degree in economics is conferred upon completion of all requirements.

 Is this degree STEM-designated?